Frankenstein9585/RESTful/README.md

-# RESTful
+# SubscribersAPI
-Just a bunch of REST APIs cuz I got bored
+Basic REST API for dummy data of subscribers